Installation on Debian or Ubuntu

 Note

-This file must be writable by the www-data user.
+This file must be readable by the www-data user.

 TLS / SSL